sribna/licensor/docs/Models.md

 Namespace: _Sribna\Licensor\Models_

 ## Feature
-Plan features define the benefits a customer can get when purchasing a plan
+Stores plan features.
+Plan features are the benefits a customer can get when purchasing a plan

 | Attribute     | Type           | Description                              |
 |---------------|:--------------:|-----------------------------------------:|